 - "Structuring a three-dimensional object in its physical configuration from its digital form"

-3D printing is also known as additive manufacturing due to the process of layering it involves.
+3D printing and Additive Manufacturing3D printing is also known as additive manufacturing due to the process of layering it involves.
 Both terms are used synonymously, digital printing is another term used for this purpose which you might have heard as well.

 What is Additive manufacturing?